z2-2z/peacock/README.md

 - `SEED`: Compile-time seed for the RNG
 - `DISABLE_rand`: Don't include the internal rand function and call an external one with the signature `size_t rand (void)`
 - `DISSABLE_seed`: Don't include the `seed_generator` function and call an external one with the same signature from above.

+## Warning
+This project is currently in a beta stage.
+Not all features are implemented yet and bugs will occur.